BlogTalkRadio/Roque/README.md

     public class BizEventsInitializer {
         // call this on app startup
         public void Init() {
-            // make all events on IUserEvents thrown by this instance available for remote subscription RoqueEventBroadcaster.SubscribeToAll<IUserEvents(UserBiz.Instance);
+            // make all events on IUserEvents raised by this instance available for remote subscription RoqueEventBroadcaster.SubscribeToAll<IUserEvents(UserBiz.Instance);
         }
     }